whoaitsjoan/liamsfavoritethingsfall2017/content/post/movies/mov.md

 {{<youtube Z9WVZb_OBeg>}}

+##Star Wars: The Empire Strikes Back

+This is my favorite Star Wars of the original trilogy!
+My favorite scene is on the bridge in Cloud City when Darth Vader reveals that he is Luke's father.

+{{<youtube WWLksS3wtWA>}}

 ## Blade Runner 2049

 It's a very futuristic film.
 The running time is a lot longer than the original, although I haven't seen the original yet.